FREQUENTLY ASKED QUESTIONS

 1. Midiculous: I use Midiculous as a keyboard for my screen that shows which notes I play.
 There is a FREE version of Midiculous.

 2. Internet MIDI: When both teacher and student have this handy tool, it’s easy to connect a plugin like VB3 or Hammond B3x via Internet MIDI.
-This works well on poor connections and sound is coming directly from your own virutal organ, even when I play, and vice versa. (no MAC Catalina version available YET at this time, but their website tells me April 2020, so it will probably be available soon.)
+This works well on poor connections and sound is coming directly from your own virutal organ, even when I play, and vice versa.
+This software is totally optional.
+I bought it, but I’ve learned that 99% of the times an audio connection through Zoom works just fine, so I haven’t found a real use for Internet MIDI so far, even though having the option is nice.
 LINK

 3. VB3 : a virtual organ plugin LINK